 If used during pregnancy, benzodiazepines with a longer and better safety record, such as diazepam or chlordiazepoxide, are recommended over the potentially more harmful benzodiazepines, such as temazepam or triazolam.

-The benefits of benzodiazepines are lower and the risks are higher in the elderly.
+The benefits of benzodiazepines are lower, and the risks are higher in the elderly.

-The long-term effects of benzodiazepines and benzodiazepine dependence in the elderly can resemble dementia, depression, or anxiety syndromes, and progressively worsen over time.
+The long-term effects of benzodiazepines and benzodiazepine dependence in the elderly can resemble dementia, depression, or anxiety syndromes and progressively worsen over time.

 The success of taper benzodiazepines is as great in the elderly as it is in younger people.
 Benzodiazepines should be prescribed to the elderly only with caution and only for a short period at low doses.

-Short- to medium-acting benzodiazepines are preferred in the elderly, such as oxazepam and temazepam.
+Short- to medium-acting benzodiazepines are preferred in the elderly, as oxazepam and temazepam.
 The high-potency benzodiazepines alprazolam and triazolam and the long-acting benzodiazepines are not recommended in the elderly due to increased adverse effects.

 Non-benzodiazepines such as zaleplon and zolpidem and low-dose sedating antidepressants are sometimes used as alternatives to benzodiazepines.
 Long-term use of benzodiazepines has been associated with an increased risk of cognitive decline, but their relationship with dementia remains inconclusive.

-The association of a history of benzodiazepine use and cognitive impairment is unclear, with some studies reporting a lower risk of cognitive impairment in former users, some finding no association, and others indicating an increased risk of cognitive impairment.
+The association between a history of benzodiazepine use and cognitive impairment is unclear, with some studies reporting a lower risk of cognitive impairment in former users, some finding no association, and others indicating an increased risk of cognitive impairment.

-The cognitively detrimental effects of benzodiazepines that occur frequently in the elderly can also make dementia worse.
+The cognitively detrimental effects of benzodiazepines that frequently occur in the elderly can also make dementia worse.